 Frontline Plus is available for dogs and cats and kills protects against all four stages of the flea lifecycle when applie monthly and in dogs only protects against paralysis ticks when applied fortnightly.
 Applied as a liquid on the skin by parting the hair on the back of your animals neck.

-NexGard, from the makers of Frontline Plus, introducing new beef-flavoured chewable flea and tick prevention.
+NexGard, is a beef-flavoured chewable flea and tick prevention.
 Effectively kills adult fleas before they lay eggs and ticks too for 30 days.
 Currently only available for dogs, in 4 sizes so you can select the correct weight range for your dog.